Knowing oneself comes from attending with compassionate curiosity to what is happening within.Gabor Maté, MD

 Be it figuring out how a new camera works, becoming physically fit, or growing a business – if we’re struggling, it’s because we’re not getting enough support.

-When we get honest with ourselves and identify the needs we’re not meeting, our next step becomes clear.
+When we get honest with ourselves and identify our needs, our next step becomes clear.

 Maybe I need more time to watch tutorial videos.

 Or maybe I need a strategy to become physically fit.